What is a Heart Attack?

 The other names for heart attack include acute myocardial infarction, coronary thrombosis, and coronary occlusion.

 Heart disease is the leading cause of death in the United States.
-More than a million persons in the U.S. have heart attack each year and about half of them die.
-The risk of heart attack in both men and women are almost equal with women accounting for nearly half of all heart attack deaths.
+More than a million persons in the U.S. have heart attacks each year and about half of them die.
+The risk of heart attack in both men and women is almost equal with women accounting for nearly half of all heart attack deaths.